anukasi/shrfunds-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ### Conclusion

- <p>In conclusion, the role of real estate in portfolio is
+In conclusion, the role of real estate in a portfolio is to provide diversification.
+The risk and return profile of real estate as an asset class is usually between stocks and bonds.